pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 ## Performance Comparison

 Comparing the performance of WebSockets, Server-Sent Events (SSE), Long-Polling and WebTransport directly involves evaluating key aspects such as latency, throughput, server load, and scalability under various conditions.
 I did not do any hard performance measurements because I do not think it makes that much sense.
 If you can find anything like that, make a pull request to this article.
 Instead the performance comparison comes from sources I could find online.
+But a good timing comparison between WebSocket and WebTransport can be [found here](https://github.com/Sh3b0/realtime-web?tab=readme-ov-file#demos).

 Lets compare the Latency, the throughput and the sccalability.